School Direct and Initial Teacher Training

 - Teach part of a lesson.
 Successful candidates only will proceed to formal interview.

 - A written task – literacy based or a short numeracy and literacy task.

 - Formal interview

-There will be a minimum of 3 people shortlisting and interviewing.
-These are drawn from representatives of Middlesex University and ETSA Southgate partner schools.
+There will be a minimum of 3 people at interview.
+These are drawn from representatives of either The Compton SCITT or Middlesex University and SLA partner schools.

 Please note that no application will be accepted if sent directly to any school.
-All applications must be made through the UCAS website.
+All applications must be made through the Apply for teacher training website.

-The application window for School Direct via UCAS opened in October 2016; please make sure you keep checking for course availability as there are some subject areas that are very popular.
-Once you have completed the application process via the UCAS website your application will be forwarded to the individual school to begin the recruitment process with a shortlisting exercise which looks at applicants’ strengths and weaknesses.
-Please remember that we are considering applicants in the academic year before they begin the course, so an applicant applying in October 2016 will begin their course in September 2017.
+The application window opens in October 2021; please make sure you keep checking for course availability as there are some subject areas that are very popular.
+Once you have completed the online application process, your application will be forwarded to the individual school to begin the recruitment process with a shortlisting exercise which looks at applicants’ strengths and weaknesses.
+Please remember that we are considering applicants in the academic year before they begin the course, so an applicant applying in October 2021 will begin their course in September 2022.

 Bursaries & Funding

 Bursaries are available to School Direct trainees via the National College for Teaching and Leadership.
 Funding varies according to your degree classification and the subject that you are training to teach.
 To find out if you are eligible for funding please refer to the NCTL guidelines: https://getintoteaching.education.gov.uk/funding-and-salary/overview

 If you have any queries regarding the School Direct programme or wish to arrange a visit to one of the schools please contact John Johnson-Proctor, SLA Administrator: